marcogiusti/nvd3_py/README.rst

 |coveralls|

 This package is an attempt to build NVD3 charts from python.
-The API mimic the NVD3's ones, for an example of use look at `examples/pie_chart.ipynb`_.
+The API mimics the NVD3's one, for an example of use look at `examples/pie_chart.ipynb`_.